If you’re not sure about what music production software to use, let me give you the only piece of information you need.

 There isn’t anything better than FL Studio for music production and working with midi files.
 However, it isn’t the most friendly software for recording vocals.

-The DAW you choose for recording is completely up to your needs and preferences.
+The DAW you choose for recording EDM Music is completely up to your needs and preferences.

 Some DAWs simply offer too many options for beginners.
 Others are far too expensive.
 The best thing to do is pick one that you feel will continue updating.

-For instance, Reason, Cubase, and Sonar have been around for years and will likely continue to have newer versions so you don’t have to switch and learn antoher DAW from scratch.
+For instance, Reason, Cubase, and Sonar have been around for years and will likely continue to have newer versions so you don’t have to switch and another DAW from scratch.

 If you’re planning on collaborating with industry studios, you will likely have to sucumb to Pro Tools’ reign as that will make collaboration a lot simpler.

 As you can see, there is quite a lot of choice when it comes to music production software.
 Every one is capable of producing professional-sounding music and each has more features than you could shake a stick at – even the ‘lite’ versions would take you years to master!